 “I just received the best service from Emberstone Chimney Solutions!
 Chris serviced my chimney very quickly & was super professional.
 He took the time to take photos, and explain exactly what was going on!
 I would highly recommended to use this company for any chimney repairs!!
 Thank you so much for your help!”

-A Level 1 chimney inspection is considered the minimum inspection requirement, provided that you haven’t changed your appliance or venting system and that you plan to use the system just as you have in the past.
-During a Level 1 inspection, your chimney service technician will conduct a visual check of the easily accessible areas (both exterior and interior) of the chimney and fireplace areas.
+A typical inspection begins with your technician conducting a visual check of the easily accessible areas (both interior, and exterior) of the chimney and fireplace areas.
 Your inspector will be looking for the soundness of the chimney and flue and keeping an eye out for any obstructions or blockages, including birds’ nests, soot, and creosote buildup (the leading cause of chimney fires).
-The chimney inspector will also check the soundness of your appliance’s installment and the security of its connections.
-During a Level 1 inspection, your technician’s only real service tool will be a flashlight, in order to best visually scan your chimney, furnace, and fireplace areas.
+The chimney inspector will also check the quality of your fireplace installation, fire + heat safety clearances, the structural integrity of the chimney and lining and the security of any gas appliance connections.

-A Level 3 inspection includes all of the elements of Level 1 and 2, but also includes some several more intensive steps.
-This level of inspection is only conducted if serious chimney damage is suspected.
-In a Level 3 inspection, concealed areas of the chimney system will need to be inspected.
-Chimney service technicians may be required to remove permanently attached parts of the chimney or the building structure in order to gain access to potential blockages or other areas of issue.
+Concealed areas of the chimney system will need to be inspected.
+Chimney service technicians may be required to remove permanently attached parts of the chimney or the building structure in order to gain access to potential blockages or other areas with issues.
 This is generally a final step in order to confirm that major repairs and/or restoration must be completed to bring the chimney system back into safe working order.